 Belief in God

-- “Evidence that God Exists” Those who assert that there is no God base their belief on their assumption that there must be scientific evidence that God does exist.
+- “Evidence that God Exists” People who assert that there is no God base their belief on their assumption that there must be scientific evidence that God exists.
 They are unwilling to accept the possibility that God can be proven logically or that He can be proven by many miraculous experiences witnessed and/or personally experienced by multitudes of people throughout the centuries, a number of which are recorded in the Bible.
+Nevertheless, there is sufficient non-scientific evidence to believe that God exists.

 Belief in Jesus Christ